 Your third-party devices will likely also be able to support IFTTT technology.
 IFTTT (which stands for If This Then That) is a web-based service that can create simple commands to connect your security system to other parts of your home.
 It can help with tasks all-around your home, like controlling lighting levels, disarming locks, and changing thermostat settings.
 We’re truly living in the era of the smart home.

 Different DIY home security systems may have different features to choose from.
-Some of the most commonly customizable features on a DIY system includes sensors.
+Some of the most commonly customizable features on a DIY system include sensors.
 Door sensors, window sensors, and motion sensors can help level-up your home security system to monitor every inch of your home.
 These different motion detectors utilize active and passive technologies to and learn the habits of your family members or housemates to reduce the frequency of false alarms of intrusion.

 Many DIY security systems also include other sensors and detectors that can protect your home and family members from incidents involving thermostats, stovetops, smoke, and carbon monoxide.
 They can also help you find missing key fobs through cellular backups, so you’ll never lose your keys again.

-Even the simplest of DIY home security systems will have a plethora of indoor and outdoor camera combinations for you to choose from.
+Even the simplest DIY home security systems will have a plethora of indoor and outdoor camera combinations for you to choose from.
 Most of these camera systems only record when motion or sound is detected nearby or within the camera frame.
 Some of these systems may require a subscription to a third-party cloud storage service to assist with memory and storage of video footage.

 The most common DIY home security systems will include video doorbells.
-These devices range from low cost options to the high end of the spectrum.
+These devices range from low-cost options to the high end of the spectrum.
 They can be connected to smart locks and other cameras on your property.
 Many video doorbell systems also come with the added bonus of neighborhood social conversation.
 When an incident happens at your neighbor’s house, your home security system will be notified so you can react accordingly.

 Many homeowners opt for DIY security systems because of the convenience of being able to install the systems by themselves.
 However, some components of the system may be complex to install on your own—from the sensors to the security cameras to the WiFi connection, some homeowners may not want the extra headache of installing it all by themselves.
 Many home security companies will offer professional installation assistance, so if you choose to avoid the extra work of connecting your security hub by yourself, help is easy to find.

 Installing door, window, and motion sensors are an important part of the installation of your home security system—it’s vital that this step is done correctly to avoid excessive false alarms, or, God forbid, fail to detect an intrusion.
 Many security systems will have sensors pre-connected to the other components of the hub, so you’ll just need to activate these sensors by following the instructions.
 Again, if these tasks seem too challenging, contact your home security provider to see if they offer professional installation, either included in the cost of your subscription or for an additional fee.
 Consider getting a range extender for your WiFi.

 Cost of DIY Security Systems